How to setup Notion as CMS for an Astro blog

 My workaround is to use the local markdown setup for posts that require embeds.

-Deploying to Cloudflare Pages and making updates work
+Deploying to Cloudflare Pages and making Notion updates work

-Now that my blog can get posts from Notion, I needed to make sure that when I create or update a post on Notion, it shows up on my website.
-I also wanted to schedule future posts.
+Now that my blog can get posts from Notion as a CMS, I needed to make sure that when I create or update a post on Notion, it shows up on my website.
+I also wanted to schedule future posts through Notion.

-- Setup webhook so that any changes to the Notion database trigger a rebuild
+2. Setup a webhook so that any changes to the Notion database trigger a rebuild

 I decided to deploy the Astro blog on cloudflare pages since they give unlimited bandwidth for free.
 The free plan is limited to 500 builds a month.
 This is a great limit, but if I setup to build every hour, I'll exhaust the limits before the month is over (720/month).